Organic Food - Is it Healthier?

 - In general organic food isn’t more nutritious.

-- However, organic milk and organic tomatoes may be more nutritious than their non organic counterparts.
+- However, organic tomatoes may be more nutritious than their non organic counterparts.

 - The levels of pesticide used when growing non organic food are controlled by government and levels of pesticide on the surface of food can be reduced by thorough washing.